AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 </tr>
 </table>

-GenStudio [!DNL Create] satisfies three main use cases:
+GenStudio [!DNL Create] satisfies these use cases:

 * **Create new content** - In this use case, use defined [guidelines](/help/user-guide/guidelines/overview.md) (Brands, Products, and Personas) and inspiration content to inform the creation of brand-aligned content.
 * **Re-use existing content** - In this use case, upload an existing email, ad, or image to GenStudio and use the power of Adobe generative AI technology to revise and improve existing content.